medavox/articles/star trek redo.md

 * Stop referring to Starfleet as "Humans", or acting like everyone in starfleet knows all about Earth history
 * No more tokenboobs catsuit & pushup bra crewmembers; just put the same characters in a normal uniform!
 * People don't all know how to use all computers
+* Other species may have multiple cultures: pacifist klingons, emotional vulcans...

 Increased Scientific Accuracy
 ----